nevinera/pathfinder-builds/gestalt/wild-thing/plans.md

 * Aegis 3: The utility from Aegis + Student of the Astral Suit is huge
 * Ninja X: Sneak attack blasting, ki pool from Cha, ki powers (vanishing trick!)
 * Paladin 2: Divine Grace, Smite evil (AC and to-hit from Cha), 4d6 of LoH per day, detect evil
-* Cleric 1: Protection Domain = +1 to all saves, Knowledge = all knowledges as class skills
+* Cleric 1: Protection Domain = +1 to all saves, Memory = reroll knowledges 5/day
 * Oracle (seeker) 1: Legalistic curse, Lore Mystery: Sidestep Secret (Cha instead of Dex to AC and Refl), Tinkering from Seeker gets us trapfinding for nothing.
 * Shadowdancer 1: Hide in Plain Sight